Elections in Guernsey: Administrative divisions – Parishes

 Each parish in Guernsey is administered by a Douzaine.
 Douzeniers are elected for a six-year mandate, two Douzeniers being elected by parishioners at a Parish Meeting in November each year.
 The senior Douzenier is known as the Doyen.

 Two elected Constables carry out the decisions of the Douzaine, serving for between one and three years.
 The longest serving Constable is known as the Senior Constable and his or her colleague as the Junior Constable.

-Each Douzaine nominates between one and nine of their number (depending upon the population in the parish) (34 in total) to represent their parish in the States of Election for a new Jurat.
+Each of Douzaine nominates between one and nine of their number (depending upon the population in the parish) (34 in total) to represent their parish in the States of Election for a new Jurat.

 Alderney

 Alderney elects its own parliament, as well as two representatives to the bailiwick assembly.
 States Members hold office for four years and in alternate years there is an "Ordinary Election" at which five of the sitting members may offer themselves for re-election.
 The President of the States of Alderney is elected for a four-year term of office.